 Australia, known for its stringent quarantine and biosecurity measures, implemented a ban on the importation of the Fila Brasileiro and several other breeds in 2001.
 The ban was a response to concerns about the breed's temperament and potential danger to the public.
 Fila Brasileiros are classified as a restricted breed in some states, and ownership is subject to strict regulations.

-The ban in Australia raises questions about the breed's temperament and behavior.
-While Fila Brasileiros are known for their loyalty and protective instincts, proper training and socialization are crucial to ensure a well-behaved companion.
+The ban in Australia raises questions about the breed's temperament and behaviour.
+While Fila Brasileiros are known for their loyalty and protective instincts, proper training and socialisation are crucial to ensure a well-behaved companion.

 The Fila Brasileiro excels in various roles, owing to its history as a versatile working dog.
 Their keen sense of smell and tracking abilities make them valuable assets in search and rescue operations.
 Additionally, their imposing presence and protective nature make them excellent guard dogs.